DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 ### Getting values

-We're going to solve this with some new and versatile coding tricks.
+We're now going to solve this problem with some new and versatile coding tricks.

 <br>